5 Signs You Might Need A New Transmission

-- Hard shifting or slipping: With a manual transmission, you may start to notice that it becomes harder to change gears, or that the shifter pops out of gear.
-With an automatic transmission, you might experience a slipping of gears while you’re driving, when you’re suddenly not in gear for a few moments and it is slow to downshift or upshift upon acceleration, or a loud thunk when you put it in drive.
+- Hard shifting, sluggish transmission, or gears slipping: With a manual transmission, you may start to notice that it becomes harder to change gears, or that the shifter pops out of gear.
+With an automatic transmission, you might experience a slipping of gears while you’re driving.
+Examples include when you’re suddenly not in gear for a few moments and it is slow to downshift or upshift upon acceleration, or a loud thunk when you put it into drive.
 These signs might indicate a low fluid level or another drive train problem, but they need to be addressed immediately.

-- Check for fluid leaks: Any time a car or truck is leaking fluid it’s not good.
+- Check for fluid leaks: Any time a car or truck is leaking fluid it’s not a good sign.
 Pay attention to any puddles or stains underneath your car and try to ascertain where it’s coming from.
-Often it can be hard to determine where a leak is coming from because the fluid can travel across parts and the frame and seem to be coming from somewhere else.
+It can be hard to determine where a leak is coming from because the fluid can travel across parts and the frame and seem to be coming from somewhere else.
 Take it to the shop so a mechanic can troubleshoot your transmission and diagnose the issue.
 Place a pan underneath the leak overnight and take the result to your mechanic to have it analyzed.

 - Check your transmission fluid: You should be doing this on a fairly regular basis to ensure the level is correct.
 When you do, take notice of any burnt smell or if the fluid appears cloudy or brown.
 Healthy fluid will be a transparent bright red and have a syrupy thickness.

 All of these indicators are signs that something is wrong with your transmission.
-It might not be a problem that requires a rebuild or a replacement, but it’s vitally important that you address the issue as soon as possible to avoid costly damage.
+It might not be a problem that requires a remanufactured rebuild or a replacement, but it’s vitally important that you address the issue as soon as possible to avoid costly damage.